Tech News, Magazine & Review WordPress Theme 2017

 If the logic board dies after the 90-day window, you’re on your own.
 However, the price gap between new and renewed is usually big enough to cover a screen or battery repair.
 It’s a calculated move that treats tech like a tool rather than a status symbol.

 You’ve got to be honest about what you actually need.
-Most people don’t need a factory-fresh battery if they’re always near a charger anyway.
+Most people don’t need a factory-fresh battery if they’re always near a charger anyway, hence why the question must be asked, is a renewed iPhone 15 Pro worth it?
 I’m fine with a few scuffs if it means I can keep that extra cash in my pocket.

 Value ComponentRenewed PathRetail Trap